-A grade of C- or better must be eared in CH 105 in order to advance to CH 113.
+A grade of C- or better must be earned in CH 105 in order to advance to CH 113.

-Students planning to apply to medical school should plan on taking BIO 112.
+Students planning to apply to medical school or other health related professional schools should plan on taking BIO 112.
 The recommendation is to take it during the second semester of the first year.